jonathanmcmahon/graph/README.md

-# flow-network
+# graph
-Rust crate for working with flow networks
+Rust library for graphs and graph networks (in development)